rasundsbak/rtd-tutorial/docs/source/index.rst

    A large language model (LLM) is a type of artificial intelligence (AI) program that can recognize and generate text, among other tasks.
 LLMs are trained on huge sets of data — hence the name "large."
 LLMs are built on machine learning: specifically, a type of neural network called a transformer model.
 (Cloudflare 2024)

-At the UiO we have had access to Chat GPT since 2023.
-In this course we want to teach you what goes on behind the interface.
-You will learn more on how to start up your own AI from a script in Jupyter Lab.

 .. todo:: 0.1 lage referanseliste.
 Gå gjennom alle sider og samle alt av referanser eller "further reading" til referanselisten 29_references.
 Dersom referansen ikke står fra tekst, sett den under egen overskrift: "Further reading".
 Tekstreferanser settes under "References".
 Bruk overskrift 2 på begge som er med "-----" under.
 På samme side skal det være en tekstsnutt med takk til nettverket vårt, slik at vi gir ære til de som æres bør, og som har gjort dette mulig.

 Learning objectives